RaviGahire/Fundamentals-JavaScript/9.Comparison Operators/Notes.md

 console.log(numberChecking)

 ---> in above example we are checking the two value using comparison operator ===
+---> we can use pasreInt(value) for convert string into number. and another is use + before string this bothe methods use for convert in number (explicit conversion we can call this manual conevert)
 ---> if both the value and type is same then this operator return true otherwise return false

+3. != not equal its give out put true if given value is not equal to each other. this acutal check not equality example

+4. !== this is check not equal value or not equal type its same as ===.

+5.  greter than > ---> this also  convert the string into inuber behinde scence
+6. less than <  --->